aristanetworks/chef-eos/CONTRIBUTING.md

 # Contributing to the eos Cookbook

 Community contributions to this cookbook are welcome.
-Please ensure all Pull Requests include appropriate tests.
+Please ensure all Pull Requests include appropriate tests and documentation updates.

 # Contents

 1. [Development environment](#development-environment)
 2. [Testing](#testing)
 3. [Authors & Support](#authors--support)